cyaninfinite/jadebot/README.md

 # Jadebot
 Augement your plant with Jade the plant companion!
-This is the repository for the hardware aspect of the Jadebot, more details of the project could be found [here](https://devpost.com/software/jade-companion).
+This is the repository for the hardware aspect of the Jadebot, more details of the project could be found [here](https://cyaninfinite.com/hack-n-roll-2020) and [here](https://devpost.com/software/jade-companion).

 ## Components
 - NodeMCU-32S (ESP32)